Library of Trinity College Dublin: Constituent buildings

-Further materials are held in storage in Stacks, either in closed access within College or at a book depository in the Dublin suburb of Santry.
+Further materials are held in storage in Stacks, either in closed access within the College or at a book depository in the Dublin suburb of Santry.

 History

 The Library began with the founding of Trinity College in 1592.
 In 1661, Henry Jones presented it with the Book of Kells, its most famous manuscript.

-James Ussher (1625–56), Archbishop of Armagh, whose most important works were "Veterum Epistolarum Hibernicarum Sylloge" (1632) and "Brittanicarum Ecclesiarum Antiquitates" (1639), left his valuable library, comprising several thousand printed books and manuscripts, to the Library.
+James Ussher (1625–56), Archbishop of Armagh, whose most important works were Veterum Epistolarum Hibernicarum Sylloge (1632) and Brittanicarum Ecclesiarum Antiquitates (1639), left his valuable library, comprising several thousand printed books and manuscripts, to the Library.
 His complete works were published by the Library in twenty-four volumes.

+In 1712, building began on the construction of the library building.
+Records show that a type of limestone was used, extracted from a quarry in Palmerstown, located some 8 km to the west.
+Patrick Wyse Jackson, curator of the Geological Museum at Trinity, assessed the Old Library in 1993, and made the following observations:

+"The Old Library was built between 1712 and 1732...
+The lower storey is built of muddy, well-bedded Calp Limestone, cut into regular rusticated ashlar blocks, which were quarried at Palmerstown...
+This rock is quite fossiliferous and contains tiny cubic crystals of iron pyrites or 'fool's gold'...
+The Calp has weathered to a pleasant, warm, brownish colour which contrasts well with the grey Ballyknockan Granite of the upper storeys.
+Originally these levels were faced with white St Bees Sandstone from Whitehaven in Cumbria, but this disintegrated quickly and all but the carved cornice was replaced."

 In 1801, the Library was given legal deposit rights, making it the only library in Ireland to have such rights for the United Kingdom at that time.

+In August 2025, Trinity College Dublin Library was ranked first in a global literary tourism initiative called "1000 Libraries".

 Legal deposit library status

-According to the Republic of Ireland's Copyright and Related Rights Act, 2000, the Library is entitled, along with the National Library of Ireland and the libraries of the National University of Ireland, the University of Limerick, and Dublin City University, to receive a copy of all works published in the Republic of Ireland.
+In accordance with the Copyright and Related Rights Act 2000, the library is entitled, along with the National Library of Ireland and the libraries of the National University of Ireland, the University of Limerick, and Dublin City University, to receive a copy of all works published in the Republic of Ireland.

 Also, as a result of the British Legal Deposit Libraries Act 2003, which continues a more ancient right dating from 1801, the Library is entitled, along with the Bodleian Library at Oxford, Cambridge University Library, the National Library of Wales and the National Library of Scotland, to receive a copy on request of all works published in the United Kingdom.
 Many works are now being received electronically rather than in print under new UK regulations which came into force in April 2013.